Draper Memorial Park Field of Flags Honors Veterans and Active Military Personnel on Five Patriotic Holidays Each Year

-NEW OPTION!
+INCLUDE A PHOTO!
 Each flag sponsor is invited to send us a small photo of the person for whom the flag is honoring.
 We will be happy to laminate the photo and include it with the card that names the person being honored.
+A 3.5″ x 4″ sized photo is ideal.
 You may also send us the photo as a digital file.
 Please be sure to email that to CitizensforMilford@gmail.com.

 To sponsor a flag for the Draper Memorial Park Field of Flags project, click here to print a copy of the Field of Flags Order Form.
 Be sure to complete the form and mail it to the address provided on the form with your $60 check made out to SALVATION ARMY.
 If you would like to include a photo of the honoree, please send that as well.